greenelab/connectivity-search-manuscript/manuscript.md

 ### Hetio Website

-We registered the domain `https://het.io` and built a website hosted at that address to serve as a unified, publicly-palatable home for Hetio.
+We revamped the website hosted at <https://het.io> to serve as a unified home for this study and the hetnet related research that preceded it.

-Primarily, the website is where the connectivity search webapp can be used, as well as several other interactive apps.
+Primarily, the website is where the connectivity search webapp can be used, as well as several other interactive apps for prior projects.
-It also includes high level information on hetnets and Hetionet, citation and contact details, links to supporting studies and software, downloads and exploration of Hetionet data, and various Hetio-related media.
+It also includes high level information on hetnets and Hetionet, citation and contact details, links to supporting studies and software, downloads and exploration of Hetionet data, and various related media.

 ![
 **Homepage of the Hetio website.**